Minerva G. Carcaño: Biography

 Carcaño was raised in Edinburg, Texas.
 Her early years of humble economic circumstances influenced her lifelong commitment to persons who face poverty and discrimination.
 Her ministry has included work with the poor, farm workers, immigrants, and refugees – including community organizing through the Industrial Areas Foundation.

-Carcaño graduated from the University of Texas-Pan American in 1975 and received a Masters of Theology from Perkins School of Theology of Southern Methodist University in 1979.
+Carcaño graduated from the University of Texas-Pan American in 1975 and received a Master of Theology from Perkins School of Theology of Southern Methodist University in 1979.
 She was ordained an elder in the United Methodist Church in 1979.
 She served as pastor in churches in Lubbock, TX, San Jose, CA, Crystal City, Carrizo Springs, and Hebbronville, McAllen in the early 1980s.
 In 1986 she became the first Hispanic woman to be appointed a United Methodist district superintendent, serving in that capacity in West Texas, New Mexico, and Portland, OR until 1992.
-From 1992-1996, Carcaño was the organizing pastor of the South Albuquerque Cooperative Ministry before becoming director of the Mexican American Program of Hispanic Studies Program at Perkins School of Theology.
-From 2004-2012, she served as the Phoenix, Arizona-based Bishop of the Phoenix Episcopal Area, providing leadership to the Desert Southwest Conference of The United Methodist Church.
+From 1992 to 1996, Carcaño was the organizing pastor of the South Albuquerque Cooperative Ministry before becoming director of the Mexican American Program of Hispanic Studies Program at Perkins School of Theology.
+From 2004 to 2012, she served as the Phoenix, Arizona-based Bishop of the Phoenix Episcopal Area, providing leadership to the Desert Southwest Conference of The United Methodist Church.
 In 2012, she was appointed the Resident Bishop of the Los Angeles Episcopal Area, providing leadership in the California-Pacific Conference of The United Methodist Church.

-Since September 1, 2016, she has served as the Resident Bishop of the San Francisco Episcopal Area, providing leadership in the California-Nevada Conference of The United Methodist Church.
+Since September 1, 2016, she has served as the resident bishop of the San Francisco Episcopal Area, providing leadership in the California-Nevada Conference of The United Methodist Church.
 She and her husband, an attorney, have a teenaged daughter.